schevalier/chronology/kronos/README.md

 index till the number of events in it exceeds a certain limit and then rollover to a new index.
-In order to keep track of what indices contain data for what time ranges, we use ElasticSearch's [aliasing](http://www.elasticsearch.org/guide/xen/elasticsearch/reference/current/indices-aliases.html) feature to assign an alais for each day that the index might contain data for.
+In order to keep track of what indices contain data for what time ranges, we use ElasticSearch's [aliasing](http://www.elasticsearch.org/guide/xen/elasticsearch/reference/current/indices-aliases.html) feature to assign an alias for each day that the index might contain data for.
-This approach let's us be compatible with Kibana while at the same time controlling the number of indices being created over time.
+This approach lets us be compatible with Kibana while at the same time controlling the number of indices being created over time.
 Here's a sample `storage` configuration: